Skip to main content

 This is the supply chain problem applied to AI.
 If you’re building agentic systems with plugin architectures, treat every external skill definition as potentially hostile.

-2. The Faithfulness Gap: Frontier Models Aren’t Immune
+2. The Faithfulness Gap: Format-Lock Compliance in Frontier Models

 Format-lock attacks request harmful content structured as JSON, YAML, or code.
 The hypothesis is that models compartmentalise the “format” request from the “content” request — and when they do, harmful content appears within structured fields while the response maintains the appearance of a well-formatted, helpful output.